Pratik-Xig/ETH-AVAX_2nd/README (1).md

 # ETH_AVAX_proj2

-This project connects a React application to MetaMask, allowing users to vote for candidates and retrieve vote counts stored on the Ethereum blockchain using a smart contract.
+The ETH_AVAX_proj2 project connects a React application to MetaMask, enabling users to interact with a smart contract (Assessment.sol) on the Ethereum blockchain.
+Users can deposit Ether, withdraw Ether, and send Ether to other addresses using the smart contract.

 ## Description

-The `ETH_AVAX_proj2` project includes a smart contract and a React frontend that interact with each other.
+The `ETH-AVAX_2nd` project includes a smart contract and a React frontend that interact with each other.
 The smart contract allows users to vote for candidates and retrieve the vote count for a candidate, while the React application connects to MetaMask for user authentication and interaction with the smart contract.

 ## Contract Details

-The `ETH_AVAX_proj2` smart contract is written in Solidity and includes the following functionalities:
+The Assessment.sol smart contract includes:

 ### State Variables

-- `mapping(string => uint256) private votes`: Stores the vote count for each candidate.
+- `address payable public owner`: Stores the owner's address. uint256 public balance: Stores the current contract balance.

 ### Events

-- `event VoteCasted(string candidate, uint256 votes)`: Emitted when a new vote is cast.
+- `event Deposit(uint256 amount)`: Emitted when Ether is deposited into the contract.
+-`event Withdraw(uint256 amount)`: Emitted when Ether is withdrawn from the contract.
+-`event EtherSent(address recipient, uint256 amount)`: Emitted when Ether is sent to another address.

 ### Functions